-The Board of Trustees appointed the following to serve as members of and counsel to the Rockville Centre Board of Ethics for a term of one (1) official year.
+The Board of Trustees appointed the following to serve as members of and counsel to the Rockville Centre Board of Ethics for a period of one (1) official year commencing July 6, 2016.

 Rabbi Howard Diamond Msgr.
-William Koenig Richard Grimm Martha Krisel Anthony Cancellieri Pastor Joe Quagliata Michael Sepe John Thorp Thomas Wassel, Counsel to Board of Ethics
+William Koenig Richard Grimm Martha Krisel Anthony Cancellieri Pastor Joe Quagliata Michael Sepe Thomas Wassel, Counsel to Board of Ethics

-On motion by Trustee Baxley, duly seconded by Trustee Sepe and unanimously carried, said appointments were approved.
+On motion by Trustee Grillo, duly seconded by Trustee Howard and unanimously carried, said appointments were approved.

-The Board of Trustees appointed the following members to serve on the Human Rights Commission for a term of one (1) official year.
+The Board of Trustees appointed the following members to serve on the Human Rights Commission for a period of one (1) official year, commencing July 7, 2016.

 Msgr.
-William Koenig (St. Agnes), Chair Rabbi Marc Gruber (Central Synagogue) Rev. Scott Ressman (United Church) Rabbi Elliot Skiddlell Ellen Grossman
+William Koenig (St. Agnes), Chair Rabbi Marc Gruber (Central Synagogue) Rev. Scott Ressman (United Church) Mollie Poulson Ellen Grossman

-On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, said appointments were approved.
+On motion by Trustee Howard, duly seconded by Trustee Oppenheimer and unanimously carried, said appointment were approved.

-Mayor Murray appointed John Tomaszewski to serve as a member of the Housing Authority for a term of five (5) official years.
+Mayor Murray appointed Peter Dordal to serve as a member of the Housing Authority for a period of five (5) years commencing July 7, 2016.

-The Housing Authority Board is composed of:
+The Housing Authority Board is composed of :

-PRESENT MEMBERS NEW MEMBERS

-J. Tomaszewski, 2019 T. Gallucci, 2020

-T. Gallucci, 2020 V. Bohn, 2021
+PRESENT MEMBERS P. Dordal, 2016 W. Devlin, 2017 K. Pagnotta, 2018 J. Tomaszewski, 2019 J. Tomaszewski, 2019 T. Gallucci, 2020 T. Gallucci, 2020

-V. Bohn, 2021 W. Devlin, 2022
+NEW MEMBERS

-W. Devlin, 2022 R. Pagnotta, 2023
+W. Devlin, 2017

-R. Pagnotta, 2023 J. Tomaszewski, 2024
+R. Pagnotta, 2018

+P. Dordal, 2021

-Mayor Murray appointed the following members to serve as a Board of Examining Plumbers to serve at the pleasure of the Mayor.
+Mayor Murray appointed the following members to serve as a Board of Examining Plumbers for a period of one (1) year, commencing July 7, 2016.

-Thomas Montemarano (Chairperson)(All About Plumbing and Heating LTD.) Larry Ulip (Ulip Plumbing & Heating) Ken Moore (Ken Moore Plumbing)
+Montemarano (Turnabout Plumbing & Heating, Inc.) Thomas Chairperson Larry Ulip (Ulip Plumbing & Heating) Ken Moore (Ken Moore Plumbing)

-On motion by Trustee Grillo, duly seconded by Trustee Baxley and unanimously carried, said appointment was approved.
+On motion by Trustee Oppenheimer, duly seconded by Trustee Sepe and unanimously carried, said appointment was approved.

-On motion by Trustee Baxley, duly seconded by Trustee Sepe and unanimously carried, the Board appointed the following individuals as regular members of the Architectural Design Consultants Board for a period of one (1) official year.
+On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, the Board named six individuals as regular members of the Architectural Design Consultants Board for a period of one (1) official year commencing July 7, 2016.